open-contracting/standard/docs/schema/reference.md

 ### Award

-The award section is used to announce any awards issued for this tender.
-There can be multiple awards made.
+The `awards` array is used to announce any awards issued for this tender.
+There can be multiple awards made, each of which must be detailed using the `Award` subschema.
 Releases can contain all, or a subset, of these awards.
 Awards contain information about suppliers.
 In particular cases there can be multiple suppliers for a single award: for example, in the case of [consortia](../guidance/map/buyers_suppliers.md#consortia-suppliers) and in [framework agreements](../guidance/map/framework_agreements).

 ````{admonition} Example
 :class: hint